 - Monthly OIG Exclusion Screening: Conduct monthly exclusion screening as recommended by OIG guidance using the List of Excluded Individuals and Entities (LEIE).
 Screening should be completed before the end of each month, with documentation retained.

 - Medicare Revalidation (Rolling Deadlines): CMS continues to issue revalidation notices on a rolling basis.
-Providers should monitor for revalidation letters and calendar submission deadlines immediately upon notice.
-Revalidation typically must be completed within 60 days of CMS notification to avoid deactivation.
+Providers should monitor for revalidation letters and comply with deadlines stated in CMS notices or published revalidation due dates.

-- Corporate Transparency Act (If Applicable): Entities subject to the Corporate Transparency Act should confirm applicable Beneficial Ownership Information reporting obligations under 31 U.S.C. § 5336 and current FinCEN guidance.
-Enforcement timelines have been subject to ongoing federal litigation, and reporting obligations should be verified prior to filing.
+- Corporate Transparency Act (If Applicable): Entities should confirm whether any current Beneficial Ownership Information reporting obligations apply under 31 U.S.C. § 5336 and current FinCEN guidance, particularly for foreign reporting companies.

 Disclaimer: The information provided here is for general informational purposes only and does not constitute legal advice.
 No attorney-client relationship is created by this communication.
 Parties should consult with their own qualified attorney for advice regarding their specific legal situation.